newhive is the new platform for post internet art

 Embedded Lullabies by May Waver

-NewHive is a publishing platform and social network that channels the DIY anything-goes ethos of early web 2.0 sites like YoureTheManNowDog and Jennicam, but with a slick, contemporary interface; as if 4Chan got rebranded by the people who built AirBnB's website.
+NewHive is a publishing platform and social network that channels the DIY, anything-goes ethos of early web 2.0 sites like YourTheManNowDog and Jennicam, but with a contemporary interface, as if 4Chan got rebranded by the people who built AirBnB's website.
 It's part anarchic, part slick, and like all user generated platforms, full of the weird and wonderful.

-But with NewHive, the focus is on artistic production.
-A space for people to create and share artwork, digital sketches, writing and multimedia experiences, the network is fostering a wave of give-it-a-go new media artists as well as providing a platform for established figures such as Molly Soda to experiment and debut work.
+NewHive's focus is on artistic production.
+A space for people to create and share artwork, digital sketches, writing and multimedia experiences, the network is fostering a wave of give-it-a-go new media artists as well as providing a platform for established figures like Molly Soda to experiment and debut work.
 We caught up with Lindsay Howard, a commissioner and curator with the site.

-Hi Lindsay, can you tell us a little about NewHive, and explain your role there?
+Can you tell us a little about NewHive?
+What's your role there?

 NewHive is built by artists, for artists.
 You can easily upload, drag and drop text, photos, videos, and GIFs.
-The accessibility of the platform, means it attracts a wide variety of people.
-I started working with them in October 2014 as their first curator.
-I've always been an advocate for online practices; five years ago that meant bringing net art into a traditional gallery space, two years ago that meant facilitating net art sales in the secondary market, and right now it means working primarily with the immaterial.
+The accessibility of the platform means it attracts a wide variety of people.
+I started working with NewHive in October 2014 as its first curator.
+I've always been an advocate for online practices.
+Five years ago, that meant bringing net art into a traditional gallery space; two years ago, that meant facilitating net art sales in the secondary market; and right now, it means working primarily with the immaterial.

-We're aiming to expand the perspectives and conversation around net-based practices, which I'm doing by directing their online commissioning program.
-In my first six months, I've organised over twenty new releases by artists such as Addie Wagenknecht, Jonas Lund, Alexandra Gorczynski, Jacob Ciocci, and Genevieve Belleveau - each of whom are exploring different aspects of contemporary art and culture.
+We're aiming to expand the perspectives and conversation around net-based practices, which I'm doing by directing NewHive's online commissioning program.
+In my first six months, I've organized over twenty new releases by artists such as Addie Wagenknecht, Jonas Lund, Alexandra Gorczynski, Jacob Ciocci, and Genevieve Belleveau - each of whom are exploring different aspects of contemporary art and culture.

 My Afterlife is So Boring by Tara Sinn

-How important is a critical online community to the production and dissemination of this sort of work?
+How important is a critical online community to this sort of work?

 Art is increasingly experienced through documentation.
 Audiences aren't limited to a specific geographical location.
 This means we have to be even more active in those dynamic spaces.
 It's always been the responsibility of the curator to create a critical discourse around artwork.
 While that used to mean writing long, academic essays in printed catalogues, it's now become important to engage in public conversations as they happen online.
 It's our job to interpret and to translate, and part of that is about opening up the curatorial process, from the early research stages to the archival process after a show closes.
 When I was working with Jacob Ciocci on New Expressions, he would send me incredibly thoughtful emails about DIY creativity, arts and crafts, and lifestyle specialists like Martha Stewart.
 I finally said, "Jacob, I think these emails are part of your project".